Robust Bayesian Optimization via Tempered Posteriors: Introduction

 This perspective connects directly to generalized Bayes, which replaces the log-likelihood with a loss and introduces a learning-rate parameter that controls the update magnitude \citep{bissiri2016general,lyddon2019general,syring2019calibrating,knoblauch2022optimization}.
 Growing Bayes-PAC theory clarifies why tempering helps under misspecification, from misspecified Bernstein-von Mises guarantees to concentration results for tempered posteriors and their variational approximations \citep{kleijn2012bvm,alquier2020concentration,yang2020alphavi}.
 Practical schemes for choosing or adapting the temperature include SafeBayes and related extensions \citep{grunwald2012safe,deHeide2020safe, grunwald2017inconsistency}, and following works explored exact conditioning with coarsened or divergence based updates, delivering robustness to small departures from the model \citep{miller2019coarsening,ghosh2016dpd}.

-In terms of BO, to the best of our knowledge, we introduce the tempered posterior for the first time to enhance robustness.
+In terms of BO, to the best of our knowledge, we develop the first tempered-posterior regret analysis for improvement-based GP Bayesian optimization, together with a BO-specific prequential temperature schedule.
 A related line of work adapts exploration-exploitation behavior by modifying the acquisition rule itself \citep{golovin2017google,srinivas2009gaussian}.
 Classic extensions include noisy and augmented variants of expected improvement that introduce exploration margins or corrections for observation noise \citep{Huang2006AEI,Letham2019ConstrainedBO,hu2025adjusted}.
-Other approaches adaptively combine multiple acquisitions \citep{Brochu2010GPHedge,Shahriari2014ESP}, or adjust internal weighting parameters within improvement-based rules to rebalance exploration over time \citep{Benjamins2023SAWEI,Qin2017TTEI}.
+Other approaches adaptively combine multiple acquisitions \citep{Brochu2010GPHedge,Shahriari2014ESP}, develop GP updates for observation corruption \citep{ezzerg2026robustbayesianoptimisationunbounded}, or adjust internal weighting parameters within improvement-based rules to rebalance exploration over time \citep{Benjamins2023SAWEI,Qin2017TTEI}.
 Recent work revisits acquisition design from a variational-inference perspective, proposing hybrid acquisition rules \citep{cheng2025unified}.
 These methods regulate exploration through acquisition-level tuning or model combination, whereas our approach operates at the surrogate-update level via likelihood tempering, providing a complementary and broadly applicable mechanism for robustly alleviating posterior overconfidence.